Conflict of interest related FAQs

 When an Investigator fails to comply with the Institution’s Financial Conflict of Interest policy or the management plan, the Institution shall within 120 days:

-a) complete a retrospective review of the Investigator’s activities and the NIH-funded research project to determine any bias in the design, conduct or reporting of research;
+a) Determine if a retrospective review is needed.
+If so, the Investigator’s activities and any related PHS-funded research project will be reviewed to determine any bias in the design, conduct or reporting of research;

 b) document the retrospective review consistent with the regulation; and

-If bias is found, the Institution shall notify the NIH promptly and submit a mitigation report to the NIH that shall address the following:
+If bias is found, the Institution shall notify the PHS agency promptly and submit a mitigation report that shall address the following:

 Other sponsors or granting agencies determine these sanctions generally on a case-by-case basis.
 University sanctions can be applied for non-compliance regardless of funding source.